 Water Quality Impact

-The project will reduce streambank erosion resulting in reduced sediment and phosphorus in Nine Mile Creek.
-It will also improve habitat for fish and other aquatic life.
+The project reduced streambank erosion resulting in reduced sediment and phosphorus in Nine Mile Creek.
+It also improved habitat for fish and other aquatic life.

 Restoring Nine Mile Creek

-With the completion of phases 1 and 2 of the Nine Mile Creek Stabilization and Habitat Restoration Project in Edina, and a previously completed phase in Hopkins in 2010-2011, stabilization and restoration techniques will have been completed along more than 4.5 miles of the creek.
+With the completion of phases 1 and 2 of the Nine Mile Creek Stabilization and Habitat Restoration Project in Edina, and a previously completed phase in Hopkins in 2010-2011, stabilization and restoration techniques have been completed along more than 4.5 miles of the creek.
 The projects incorporated both hard structure engineering such as rip-rap, and bio-engineering techniques that include root wads and biologs for stream bank protection.
 Other techniques included vegetated reinforced soil stabilization (VRSS) for stream bank stabilization, boulder rock vanes for grade control and in-stream flow control, and constructed riffles and pools for in-stream habitat.
-These projects have resulted in reduced nutrient and sediment loads, improved stream health, stabilized stream banks, improved habitat, and the protection of property from erosion.
+These projects have reduced nutrient and sediment amounts in the creek, improved stream health, stabilized stream banks, improved habitat, and protected property from erosion.

 Contact Randy Anhorn, District Administrator, at 952-835-2078.